madewhere/madewhere.co/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by filing an issue on this repository, or emailing `nate at fardog dot io`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by filing an issue on this repository, or emailing `coc-violation@madewhere.co`.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.